-Over the past 7 months, Peter has been working alongside restauranteur Scarlet Osbourne (El Segundo, Sechelt) in lobbying both Provincial and Federal Governments.
+Over the past seven months, Wood has been working alongside restauranteur Scarlet Osbourne (El Segundo, Sechelt) in lobbying both Provincial and Federal Governments.
 They have spoken with 40+ businesses from here to Ontario who are experiencing this inequality.

 Some of the stories they’ve heard are brutal: businesses paying $24,000 per month rent; borderline bankruptcy; retirement funds on the line.

-Peter and Scarlet have been working closely with MPs Laurel Collins and Gord Johns, who have helped amplify their voices in numerous ways including an in depth mention of Victoria businesses Bear & Joey, Hey Happy Coffee and Vicious Poodle in the House of Commons.
+Wood and Osbourne have been working closely with MPs Laurel Collins and Gord Johns, who have helped amplify their voices in numerous ways including an in depth mention of Victoria businesses Bear & Joey, Hey Happy Coffee and Vicious Poodle in the House of Commons.

 - They have been in discussion with The Ministry of Small Business, Export Promotion and International Trade, The Ministry of Economic Development and Other Languages.

 - They have Petition e-3054 currently under the review in the House of Commons.

 - They are planning to “stack” the House of Commons with continual petitions.

 - Wood has emailed every MP in British Columbia multiple times to update them on their efforts including savestartups.ca.

 They have also joined forces with The Canadian Federation of Independent Business (CFIB) who are also pushing for this cause, and who helped increase CEWS and CERS to its current levels.